estherjk/estherjk.github.io/README.md

 # About

-This is the source code for Esther Jun Kim's personal website, [drejkim.com](http://drejkim.com).
+This is the source code for Esther Jun Kim's personal website.

 ## Setting up GitHub Pages locally with Jekyll